This post contains affiliate links. See our disclosure policy here.

 The Filibuster starts with warming allspice and rye aromas, has a lemon-balanced flavor featuring the dark sweetness of maple alongside the slight rye whiskey heat, and ends with an aftertaste that has a lingering tart maple finish.

 Our Opinion of This Cocktail Recipe: Both of us thought this drink was very tasty!
-Its components don’t leave much to the imagination, and it doesn’t hide any surprises, so it really is a great fall cocktail that anyone is bound to enjoy.
+Its components don’t leave much to the imagination, and the Filibuster doesn’t hide any surprises, so it really is a great fall cocktail that anyone is bound to enjoy.

 Which of our palates is yours most like?